salif/colemak-tr/README.all.md

 ![„:Preview the Turkish Colemak“](./media/preview.png)

-„:This is my attempt to make a keyboard layout transliterated from Colemak into Turkish.
+„:This is my attempt to make a keyboard layout transliterated from Colemak into Turkish“.

 ---